 To get registered for the test, individuals should create an account on the MySHIELD portal and schedule their test appointment.
 Please visit the SHIELD Illinois portal website and:

 On the day of testing, please bring a photo ID and the QR code provided when you scheduled your appointment.
-To ensure the highest quality samples, individuals should not eat, drink (including water), chew gum, smoke, or use tobacco products within 60 minutes of providing a saliva sample.
+To ensure the highest quality samples, individuals should not eat, drink (including water), chew gum, smoke, or use tobacco products for 60 minutes before providing a saliva sample.